cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolver.md

 - Longer chain of trust.
 As a result, more resources required by the client to maintain the security of the system (`node + resolver` instead of `node`)

-### Possible flows for DID resolution

-To level out downsides of this approach a client can choose one of suitable flows.

-#### 1.

 Cheqd DIDDoc resolving module at this stage will implement simple functionality that can be a lightweight architecture of threads without synchronization.
 Just several classes without the use of complex design patterns.